Backupni/pypi-google-cloud/README.md

 ### Secure

 - modular design
-- simple modules, without tons of unused code and API endpoints (code review should be easy)
+- simple components, without tons of unused code and API endpoints (code review should be easy)
 - static whenever it possible

 ### Optimised for Google Cloud